ansys/scade-design-rules/doc/source/rules/naming/name_structure_diagram.rst

 Description
 -----------
-When there are several diagrams in a scope, the name of each diagram shall be characteristic of its functionality.
+When there are several diagrams in a scope, the name of each diagram shall be characteristic of its function.
 Otherwise the default name created by the editor shall be updated to the name of its scope.

 Rationale